hritikbharucha/Custom_Porechop_ABI/README.md

 ```

 **Notes:**
-Verbosity, number of threads, and number of runs are copied from the argmuments supplied to Porechop_ABI.
+Verbosity, number of threads, and number of runs are copied from the arguments supplied to Porechop_ABI.
 Changing the value of these parameters in the config file will have no effect.
 If you need to adjust one of them, refer to porechop -h